 On “International Women’s Day” 65 years ago, the spotlight in the OMV Executive Board fell on a remarkable woman – Margarethe Ottillinger.
 She was still in her mid-30s and had already amassed a turbulent, dramatic life story.
 Shortly after World War II, she was accused of spying for the USA, sentenced to 25 years of forced labor, and carted off to a Soviet Gulag.
-She was held there for seven years, learnt Russian, and then returned to Austria after being released in 1955 before becoming the first female board member of OMV just a year later.
+She was held there for seven years, learnt Russian, and then returned to Austria after being released in 1955 before becoming the first female board member of OMV in 1958.
 Her many accomplishments include being responsible for negotiating the first gas supply agreements to Western Europe with what was then the USSR.
 (You can read more about Margarethe Ottillinger’s exciting life here.)

 Maybe it’s true that women sometimes experience more of a headwind than a tailwind.
 But instead of letting that deter us, we need to draw on our strengths.
 We shouldn’t pretend to be someone else, we should remain authentic, use our intuition, and deal with others in a way that’s dignified and respectful.”